syntaxerror invalid character in identifier python3

 check (5)

-invalid character in identifier python
+SyntaxError invalid character in identifier in Python

-invalid character in identifier python
+invalid character in identifier Python

 def check(x):

-print("%s in the range"%str(x))
+print("%s in the range" % str(x))

 else: